asciamanna/iTunesLibraryParser/README.md

 [![NuGet version](https://img.shields.io/nuget/v/ITunesLibraryParser.svg)](https://www.nuget.org/packages/iTunesLibraryParser/)

 The iTunes Library Parser is implemented in C# utilizing LINQ-To-XML.
-Given the location of a iTunes MusicLibrary XML file it parses the PropertyList format, which is defined by the Document Type Declaration (DTD) defined here [http://www.apple.com/DTDs/PropertyList-1.0.dtd](http://www.apple.com/DTDs/PropertyList-1.0.dtd).
-It returns a collection of tracks as well as playlists.
+Given the location of a iTunes Music Library XML file it parses the PropertyList format, which is defined by the Document Type Declaration (DTD) defined here [http://www.apple.com/DTDs/PropertyList-1.0.dtd](http://www.apple.com/DTDs/PropertyList-1.0.dtd).
+It supports parsing tracks, albums, and playlists.
 More features will be added periodically.

 ## Nuget